Want to clean Baratza Encore coffee grinder? Check out our step-by-step guide and learn how to clean and maintain your grinder at home.

 - Use the brush and pick to clean the opening of the bottom burr to the chute.
 If the bottom burr is especially dirty, I recommend going back to the chute again after this step to double-check that it’s clear.

 - Once the burrs are clean, turn your attention to the coffee bean hopper, chamber, and outside.
 A lot of people seem to forget this step.
 The hopper and chamber are still part of your grinding system!
 Any leftover grounds in the chamber might end up in your brew, and that’s not ideal.
-Also, if you tend to leave extra beans in your hopper for a long time, coffee oil and bean fragments might get stuck and also end up in your brew.
+Also, if you tend to leave extra beans in your hopper for a long time, coffee oil and bean fragments might get stuck and end up in your brew.

 Extra Pro Tips